 - Once deployed, verify that the site and file are accessible from clients on your network in the format - Authentication URL: http://<servername>/securlysso/securlysso.aspx

-- You will now be able to log into Securly Administrator console at http://www.securly.com.
+- You will now be able to log into Securly Filter at http://www.securly.com/app/login

-- Anyone that is a Global Administrator in Azure will be able to login to Securly.
+- Anyone that is a Global Administrator in Azure can log in to Securly.

 - Once the Intranet Address is set correctly, it is best to do an OU import.